build

 Scaffolding a New Project

-- Copy the appropriate kit directory to the user's project
+Copy the appropriate starter kit directory into the user's project directory

 src/imgly/config/for the desired editor behavior